patrikulus/youtube-castv2-client/README.md

 ## youtube-castv2-client

 youtube-castv2-client youtube sender.
+This is based on castv2-youtube, which appears to be abandoned.
 This has been updated to work with the new protocol.
-The original project appears to be abandoned.

 ### Sample